The immune system

 YOUR DEFENCE SYSTEM

-THE SYSTEM OF THE BODY
+THE SYSTEMS OF THE BODY

 The nervous system